lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `tags`

-This option allows you to specify specific ACL tags for this Tailscale instance.
+This option allows you to specify specific tags for this Tailscale instance.
 They need to start with `tag:`.

-More information: [ACL tags][tailscale_info_acls]
+More information: [Tags][tailscale_info_tags]

 ### Option: `taildrop`